arsari/AnalyticsMobile/README.md

 #### General Events

-The _general events_ are events that have simple parameters `Bundle` some of those parameters pre-defined in the Firebase SDK.
+The _general events_ are events that have simple parameters `Bundle` some of those parameters predefined in the Firebase SDK.

 ```java
     Bundle params = new Bundle();